genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authentication.md

 #### heartbeat
 A heartbeat message is automatically sent from every logged-in user to the platform's authentication module.
 This ensures that the platform can determine who is still connected to it.
 The authentication module then replies with an acknowledgement in exchange.

 * **intervalSecs** is the number of seconds to wait between sending one heartbeat message and the next one.
 This number is sent from the user client's connection to the authentication module.
+In the example confih=guration on this page, the heartbeat is set to be sent every 30 seconds.
 Default: null.

 #### sessionTimeoutMins
 This specifies the time to wait before timing out an idle session with a user client.
 A user client may very well be answering heartbeats but at the same time being idle (i.e. not using the platform).
 This timeout represents the number of minutes a user needs to be idle to be logged out of the platform.
 Default: 30.